seantcaron/tools/README.md

 scaron@umich.edu

-A collection of useful tools and scripts too small to justify their own repository.
+A collection of useful systems administration tools and scripts too small to justify their own repository.

 #### beacon.go